UttamGiri/mcp-tools-demo/README.md

   - query_documents: Answer questions using RAG workflow...

 Example 1: Web Search
-Query: 'What is Python programming?'
+Query: 'What is Current weather in Jacksonville, FL?'
 Result: [Search results...]

 Example 2: RAG Query
-Query: 'Tell me about DeepSeek'
+Query: 'Tell me about Reasoning-oriented Reinforcement Learning in simple terms'
 Result: [Answer based on your documents...]
 ```